geo-token/whitepaper/whitepaper.md

 ## **Partnership Development**

-Highlighted as a separate point is the development of partnerships, as this is one of the main stages of monetization and promotion, driving the entire system through the turnover of existing tokens.
+I've highlighted this as a separate point, as this is one of the main stages of monetization and promotion, driving the entire system through the turnover of existing tokens.
 Crucially, this approach allows us to avoid the need to mint new tokens, ensuring the sustainability of our system.
 At this point, let's focus on those market participants who may benefit from our capabilities:

 1\.
 Owners of goods and products distribution points
 2\.
 Artists and performers